Page created on July 10, 2021. Last updated on April 20, 2022 at 10:22

 - Comorbidity management/cardiovascular risk factor reduction

-In some cases, Afib is caused by a reversible etiology and does not return when the etiology is managed.
+In some cases, Afib is caused by a reversible etiology and does not return when the etiology is treated.

 A score of 1 or more in men and 2 or more in women is an indication for anticoagulation.
 A score of 0 in males, or 1 or 0 in females has low risk for stroke and does not require anticoagulation.
-The bleeding risk (with the HAS-BLED score) should be calculated and considered, and risk factors for bleeding should be treated if possible.
+The bleeding risk (with the HAS-BLED score) should be calculated and considered, and modifiable risk factors for bleeding should be treated if possible.
 Anticoagulation should be with a DOAC, and it should be continued indefinitely.
+VKA is the second choice.

 Better symptom control